Website updated on

 We stayed together for about 2 years and played a few places around the town and local area.
 I left the band and moved on to other groups as did Dave.
 I believe Alan played with a few bands and did quite well locally.
 I played with various groups all over the N/east and I don't think there is probably a club I haven't played at.

-I spoke to him at the end of 2015 and he's still as happy as ever.
+I spoke to him on the phone at the end of 2015 and he's still as happy as ever.

 Lee was one of the nicest guys I ever met and a great guitarist.
 I have one memory of him when we were on our way home after a gig and called in at a local chippy in the Boro, There was a guy in there who was obviously on his uppers and most were taking the micky out of him.
 Not Lee, he put his hand in his pocket and took out all his change and gave it to the guy for some fish & chips.
 That was Lee though, a very mild mannered, generous guy to say the least.